 The Waimea Valley Botanical Garden

 For those interested in botanical gardens, Waimea Valley has a large collection of native and non-native plants found in Hawai‘i, as well as cultural events throughout the year.
-You can also swim in a waterfall there, which is one of the only lifeguarded waterfalls in all of Hawai‘i.
+You can also swim in a waterfall there, which is the only lifeguarded waterfalls in all of Hawai‘i.

 Paddle out for a local view